 Projects receiving funding through this NOFA must acknowledge this assistance with signage at the site.
 Construction signage must be approved by LACAHSA prior to placement at the project site.
-If any financial assistance from HUD is included in any project, the construction sign must also acknowledge this HUD assistance.

 M. Fair Housing, Accessibility, Marketing, and Lease-up

 All projects receiving funding under this NOFA must adhere to all fair housing and accessibility requirements applicable under federal, state, and local law.
 The project must be constructed and maintained in accordance with all applicable accessibility standards.